thomashoneyman/real-world-pact/00-core-concepts/01-Introduction.md

 Welcome to the Pact Core Concepts series!

 This short article series introduces you to the basics of blockchain development with Kadena.
-It only gives you a map of the territory: we won't go deep.
-We begin with an overview of blockchain technology in general and the Kadena ecosystem in particular; in subsequent articles you will learn to write and test smart contracts in the Pact language.
+It gives you a map of the territory so you can orient yourself in the Real World Pact projects.
+We'll begin with an overview of blockchain technology in general and the Kadena ecosystem in particular; in subsequent articles you will learn to write and test smart contracts in the Pact language.

 Blockchain development is a departure from typical web development.
 I encountered a set of unfamiliar technologies with little idea of how they fit together, their limitations, and how to design programs for a radically different computing environment than a typical web application.
 It can be overwhelming!